Last updated: May 9, 2026

 If you’re currently on a fixed-rate deal and it’s ending soon

 If you remortgage with another lender before the end of your fixed rate deal, you’ll probably have to pay an Early Repayment Charge (ERC).
-So it’s important to get the timing right to avoid this, or being moved to the SVR.
-This generally means it has to be after your fixed-rate deal ends, but before your next monthly payment falls due.
-Your conveyancer will help with this.
+It’s important to get the timing right to avoid any ERC charges or being moved to the SVR.
+Your conveyancer will help with working out the timings.

 Remortgaging with a new lender:

-When you move to a new lender, you will most likely have to go through all of their checks, including a hard credit check – which means you will need to do a Mortgage in Principle (to check affordability and creditworthiness), provide evidence of your income, have your property valued (although this may not be a physical valuation) and get legal work done by a conveyancer.
+When you move to a new lender, you will most likely have to go through all of their affordability checks, including a credit check.
+You will need to:

-Lenders commonly offer a free valuation and cashback or free legals to help reduce the costs of moving your mortgage to them.
-However, this all takes time and to get this done and agreed, so that you both avoid paying an ERC or going on to the SVR, means that it’s prudent to start the process about 6 months before your current deal ends.
+Lenders commonly offer a free valuation and cashback or free legal support to help reduce the costs of moving your mortgage to them.
+This process takes time and in order to complete it before paying an ERC or going onto the SVR, consider starting the process about 6 months before your current deal ends.

 If you’re on a tracker mortgage